FIWARE/test.Functional/API.test/data.StreamOriented/6.6.0/README.md

 1. `sudo apt-get update` - to refresh packages metadata
 2. `sudo apt-get install openjdk-7-jre-headless` - Java 7 is pre-requisite for JMeter 3.0
-3. `wget -c http://ftp.ps.pl/pub/apache//jmeter/binaries/apache-jmeter-3.1.tgz` - download JMeter 3.1
+3. `wget -c http://ftp.ps.pl/pub/apache/jmeter/binaries/apache-jmeter-3.1.tgz` - download JMeter 3.1
 4. `tar -xf apache-jmeter-3.1.tgz` - unpack JMeter

 [Top](#stream-oriented---kurento)

 ## Testing step by step ##

-Before to start the test, you need to add JARs (plugins) in the **JMeter\lib\ext**.
+Before to start the test, you need to add JARs (plugins) in the **apache-jmeter-3.1\lib\ext**.
 Please copy jmeter-plugins-manager-0.12.jar and JMeterWebSocketSamplers-0.7.3.jar in the **ext** folder.

 **Run the test** with the follow command: